-The goal of the Graduate College's Diversity Fellowship Program is to increase racial diversity in the student body by providing start-up matching funds.
+The goal of the Graduate College's Diversity Fellowship Program is to increase diversity in the student body by providing start-up matching funds.

-Amount: \$1000 per month stipend and a tuition and service fee waiver for four years.
-(The Graduate College provides the initial two years of support.
-The academic program must provide financial support for the same number of years and at the same level of support as offered by the fellowship.)
+Amount: A monthly stipend and a tuition and service fee waiver for the first two years of support from the Graduate College.
+The academic program must provide financial support for the same number of years and at the same level of support as normally paid in the department.